Imperialism: Soviet Union

-Trotsky, and others, believed that the revolution could only succeed in Russia as part of a world revolution.
-Lenin wrote extensively on the matter and famously declared that Imperialism was the highest stage of capitalism.
-However, after Lenin's death, Joseph Stalin established 'socialism in one country' for the Soviet Union, creating the model for subsequent inward looking Stalinist states and purging the early Internationalist elements.
-The internationalist tendencies of the early revolution would be abandoned until they returned in the framework of a client state in competition with the Americans during the Cold War.
-In the post-Stalin period in the late 1950s, the new political leader Nikita Khrushchev put pressure on the Soviet-American relations starting a new wave of anti-imperialist propaganda.
-In his speech on the UN conference in 1960, he announced the continuation of the war on imperialism, stating that soon the people of different countries will come together and overthrow their imperialist leaders.
 Although the Soviet Union declared itself anti-imperialist, critics argue that it exhibited traits common to historic empires.
-Some scholars hold that the Soviet Union was a hybrid entity containing elements common to both multinational empires and nation states.
+Some scholars hold that the Soviet Union was a hybrid entity containing elements common to both multinational empires and nation-states.
 Some also argued that the USSR practiced colonialism as did other imperial powers and was carrying on the old Russian tradition of expansion and control.
 Mao Zedong once argued that the Soviet Union had itself become an imperialist power while maintaining a socialist façade.
 Moreover, the ideas of imperialism were widely spread in action on the higher levels of government.
+Josip Broz Tito and Milovan Djilas have referred to the Stalinist USSR's foreign policies, such as the occupation and economic exploitations of Eastern Europe and its aggressive and hostile policy towards Yugoslavia as Soviet imperialism.
 Some Marxists within the Russian Empire and later the USSR, like Sultan Galiev and Vasyl Shakhrai, considered the Soviet regime a renewed version of the Russian imperialism and colonialism.
 The crushing of the Hungarian Revolution of 1956 and Soviet–Afghan War have been cited as examples.